cdcepi/Flusight-forecast-data/data-experimental/README.md

 -   `model` is the name of your model.

 The date YYYY-MM-DD is the [`forecast_date`](#forecast_date).
-For this project, the `forecast_date` should always be the Monday on which the submission is due.
+For this project, the `forecast_date` should always be the Monday Forecast Due Date.

 The `team` and `model` in this file must match the `team` and `model` in the directory this file is in.
 Both `team` and `model` should be less